dickdavis/event_logger_rails/README.md

 ![Elrika in the Wired](elrika-in-the-wired.png?raw=true) *Elrika in the Wired, the mascot for `EventLoggerRails`*

 Are you tired of navigating through logs as if you're lost in the labyrinth of the Wired, searching for that elusive piece of data?
-Say "Hello, World!" to `EventLoggerRails`, the Rails engine transmuting your logs into cryptic gems of understanding. 💎
+Say "Hello, World!" to `EventLoggerRails`, the Rails engine transmuting your logs into enlightened gems of understanding. 💎

 ### Visualize This